 Congratulations on Adopting Your Dog!

-Choosing to adopt a dog from a shelter or rescue is a wonderful thing to do, as I have and most of my students.
+Choosing to adopt a dog from a shelter or rescue is a wonderful thing to do, as I and most of my students have found.

-Even though this may be one of the happiest moments of your life, you have to understand it can be a very challenging and stressful one for your dog.
+Even though this may be one of the happiest moments of your life, understand it can be a very challenging and stressful one for your new dog.

 For the majority of rescue dogs we do not know their history or what kind of life they have had.
 All dogs, regardless of breed, go through various stages of development.
 Most dogs who end up in shelters are returned during their adolescent period of 8-10 months.
-It is a difficult time for puppies that missed establishment of boundaries, socialization and training.
+It can be a difficult time for puppies that missed establishment of boundaries, socialization and training.
 But with proper guidance you can help your new dog have a happy and healthy life with you.

 Here are few steps before the dog comes home:

-- Buy an appropriate sized Crate, for most dogs a wire crate is fine.
-Some dogs do better in more enclosed "travel" type crates.
+Buy an appropriate sized Crate, for most dogs a wire crate is fine.
+Some do better in more enclosed "travel" type crates.

-Learn More About Your Dog's Body Language And What They Are Trying To Tell You.
+Learn About Your Dog's Body Language and What They Are Trying To Tell You.

 Play The "Name Game"